Silver Sebright Bantam $4.75

 This small breed of bantam originated in Britain.
 Sir John Sebright developed the breed of true bantams named for him.
 Because of the unique traits his breed displays, molecular biologists are studying the Sebrights to better understand the genome of chickens and how traits are passed on.
 The adult Sebrights are fairly hardy, and active birds that fly well.
 Hens are not broody and lay a limited number of tiny white eggs.
 The Sebrights were admitted to the APA in 1874.

-Chick Care Guide for Bantams
+Bantams Chick Care Guide

 BANTAMS: Keep Bantam chicks in a separated area until they are strong enough to hang with standard size chicks.
 They need an area where they have free accessibility to food and water.
 They cannot compete with the larger breeds for food and water.
 They need an area snuggly and warm with no drafts.
 They do not have the ability to regulate their body temperatures and drafts could be a death sentence.